irened123/PoliceOvertimeAnalysis/README.md

 6. **Forecast Overtime Spending**
    - Use historical overtime data to predict next year’s expected overtime costs.
    - Compare projections to BPD’s budget allocation to assess potential overspending.

-7. **Deliver a Clear & Reproducible Report**
-   - Maintain a well-documented GitHub repo with code, datasets, and analysis.
-   - Summarize findings in a final report with key insights and recommendations.

 ## **Data Collection**